allioux/ml-playground/README.md

 - Recurrent Neural Network (RNN)
 - Long short-term memory (LSTM)[^1]
 - Transformer[^2]
+- Bidirectional Encoder Representations from Transformers (BERT)[^3]

 More models will follow.

 ## Examples

 The examples folder contains two NLP applications based on the Transformer model.
 They can be run with the command `python -m examples.<example name>` which will display the available features.
-They both come with pretrained weights and with an integration with the Language Interpretability Tool[^3] which allows to visualise attention weights among other informations.
+They both come with pretrained weights and with an integration with the Language Interpretability Tool[^4] which allows to visualise attention weights among other informations.

 ### Language Model

 A language model based on a decoder-only Transformer.
-It has been trained on the Tiny Stories[^4] corpus which consists of short-length stories written in basic English.
+It has been trained on the Tiny Stories[^5] corpus which consists of short-length stories written in basic English.

 For example, when prompted with "Once upon a time", it generates the following text: